How to choose the correct Electronic Speed Controller (ESC)? – Part 6

 • ‘C’ rating/discharge rate

-• The volatge of the cell in Lipo battery should not go below 3.3V and also should not cross 4V as in both cases it might damage the cell and hence the battery
+• The voltage of the cell in a LiPo battery should not go below 3.3V, and also should not cross 4V, as in both cases it might damage the cell and hence the battery

 ‘S’ represents the number of cells